Department website: http://dentistry.hsc.wvu.edu/

 - Master of Science

-A stipend plus tuition waiver will be provided for graduate students in Endodontics at the end of the second year for the Summer Session and Fall/Spring Semesters.
+A stipend plus tuition waiver will be provided for graduate students in Endodontics during fall and spring semester of year two and summer semester of year three.
 Special fees are not covered by the tuition waiver.
 You must pay these each term/semester.

-Inquiries concerning this program should be directed to the Office of Dental Admissions and Recruitment.
+Inquiries concerning this program should be directed to the Office of Dental Admissions, Recruitment and Access.
 Applications will be processed by the School of Dentistry.
 Applicants approved for admission to the program will be notified soon after interviews are completed.

 This program is accredited by the Commission on Dental Accreditation of the American Dental Association.
-For details about the faculty, publications, and alumni information, please visit the Department website at http://dentistry.hsc.wvu.edu/education/programs/graduate-programs/endodontics/.
+For details about the faculty, publications, and alumni information, please visit the website at Department of Endodontics.

 The program's requirements are as follows:

-- Must have earned a D.M.D. or D.D.S. degree, or equivalent.
+- Must have earned a D.M.D. or D.D.S. degree or its equivalent.

 - Must be proficient in the English language and report most recent TOEFL score (if foreign applicant).

 - Must display evidence of scholastic and clinical achievement that would indicate the applicant’s ability to progress in a program of this nature.
-Generally, a minimum grade-point average of 3.0 is required.
+A minimum grade-point average of 3.0 is required.

-- Must apply to the program through the Postdoctoral Application Support Service (PASS) http://www.adea.org/ and have all application materials submitted by August 1.
-For more detailed information, go to the School of Dentistry website (http://dentistry.hsc.wvu.edu/education/programs/graduate-programs/endodontics/).
+- Must apply to the program through the Postdoctoral Application Support Service (PASS) and have all application materials submitted by August 1.

 - Must consent to and pass a criminal background investigation prior to final acceptance.